Chiral kinetic theory with self-energy corrections and neutrino spin Hall effect: Summary and outlook

-Finally, a similar approach may be employed to incorporate the self-energy corrections upon the quantum kinetic theory of massive fermions \cite{Hattori:2019ahi,Yang:2020hri}, which may result in novel spin transport phenomena in different physical systems, such as relativistic heavy ion collisions.
+A further extension to the quantum kinetic theory for massive fermions \cite{Hattori:2019ahi,Yang:2020hri}, similarly with the additional self-energy corrections, has been recently reported in Ref.~\cite{Fang:2023bbw}, in which the application to spin polarization phenomena in relativistic heavy ion collisions is also addressed.

-\acknowledgments N.~Y.~is supported in part by the Keio Institute of Pure and Applied Sciences (KiPAS) project at Keio University and JSPS KAKENHI Grant Numbers JP19K03852 and JP22H01216.
-D.-L.~Y.~is supported by National Science and Technology Council (Taiwan) under Grant No. MOST 110-2112-M-001-070-MY3.
+\acknowledgments N.~Y.~is supported in part by the Keio Institute of Pure and Applied Sciences (KiPAS) project at Keio University and JSPS KAKENHI Grant No. JP19K03852 and No. JP22H01216.
+D.-L. Y.~is supported by National Science and Technology Council (Taiwan) under Grant No. MOST 110-2112-M-001-070-MY3.
 The Feynman diagrams in this paper are generated using \texttt{TikZ-Feynman}~\cite{Ellis:2016jkw}.